 1. Image quality: A considerable advantage of PNG over JPEG is that it is a lossless compression.
 This means that image data and details are retained after compression.
 It also supports 24-bit RGB color images.

 Another advantage of PNG is that it supports grayscale images and transparency.
 Note that the JPEG format does not support transparency and instead, renders the supposed transparent area of an image with a solid white color.

 2. File size: There is one critical drawback of PNG: It is not good for large or high-resolution images because it generates a large file size.
-As mentioned above, JPEG generally generates a smaller file size for an image with the same resolution.
+Remember that JPEG generally generates a smaller file size than PNG for a similar image with the same resolution.

 3. Usage: Take note that PNG is an image format specifically designed for the web and as a replacement for GIF.
 However, unlike JPEG, it is not ideal for storing and printing digital image because of its file size and lack of CMYK support.

-PNG has other notable advantages as well.
+PNG has other notable advantages.
 It has better transparency than GIF.
 Compared to JPEG, it is very ideal for images with texts or those with sharp lines and edges between colors.
 These texts and edges will look crisp and clean.
 However, it does not support animation.

 GIF is still a lossless type of compression despite its limited color support.
 It is very ideal for compressing images with a single solid color.

 2. File size: The main advantage of GIF over JPEG and PNG is that it compresses digital images to a smaller file size by reducing the number of colors and replacing multiple occurring patterns into one.